mplatvoet/kovenant/docs/docs/api/core_config.md

 **name**
 Sets the name of this `Dispatcher`.
 Is also used as thread names appended by a number

-**numberOfThreads**
+**concurrentTasks**
-The maximum number of threads this `Dispatcher` concurrently keeps alive.
+The maximum number of tasks this `Dispatcher` concurrently keeps alive.
 Note that the actual number of threads can be lower and depends on how much work is offered.
 Also, during the lifetime of the `Dispatcher` the number ov threads instantiated can be far greater because threads can also be destroyed.